Cash Cow logo

 • Convenient physical location in a busy retail plaza (Tramuta Square Plaza) in Harvey

-• Minimal documentation requirements: title loans require vehicle title and ID; payday loans require ID, pay stub, and checking account
+• limited-documentation claims to verify: title loans require vehicle title and ID; payday loans require ID, pay stub, and checking account

 • Up to $1,400 available via title loans for larger emergency needs